 Bring the outdoors inside with a rustic design for your home library.
 With neutral colors, repurposed wooden furniture, and houseplants, you can make your favorite reading spot feel like an outdoor escape.

-Add Library Furniture Essentials
+Pick Out Library Furniture Essentials

 No matter what style you’ve settled on for your library room design, there are a few pieces you’ll need to turn your space into the paradise you’ve always wanted.
 Check out these home library furniture ideas!